wingwayungg/nextjs-blog2/README.md

 ## Programming Languages
 The languages I used is React, TypeScript, Scss under Next.js framework.
-The site is also developed with the help of additional libraries including Bootstrap, React-Bootstrap, React-hook-form and Ramda.
+The site is also developed with the help of additional libraries including Bootstrap, React-Bootstrap and Ramda.

 ## Deployment
 Please visit https://gnp-by-country.wingwayung.com/